UVSasa/Splunk-Investigations/Detecting_Shells.md

 **Splunk Analysis**
 The objective was to identify indicators of initial access, malicious execution, file delivery, and outbound network communication by correlating Sysmon process creation, network connection, and file creation events.
 A custom detection dashboard was developed to provide real-time visibility into attacker activity using Sysmon Event IDs 1 (Process Creation), 3 (Network Connection), and 11 (File Creation).

-The dashboard focuses on identifying common attacker techniques associated with malware delivery and execution.
+The focus was on identifying common attacker techniques associated with malware delivery and execution like:

-The dashboard includes detections for:
 - Living-off-the-Land Binaries (LOLBins) such as certutil.exe, bitsadmin.exe, curl.exe, mshta.exe, regsvr32.exe, and rundll32.exe.
 - PowerShell execution, including encoded commands and suspicious command-line arguments.
 - Network connections to HTTP/HTTPS services, including internal Python web servers used to simulate malware hosting.
 - Creation of executable and script files (.exe, .dll, .ps1, .bat, .vbs, .js) that may indicate payload delivery.

+**Detection opportunities**

 <img width="295" height="216" alt="Dashboard 4" src="https://github.com/user-attachments/assets/35aa0ba7-efef-47d3-9557-88dbc7694436" />